benjamin25116/gatsby-netlify-cms/content/blog/big-sunday-closing-2018/index.md

    2. They reflect our own spiritual condition and attitude
    3. Our commitment towards our families and the next generation

-To listen to the audio of the sermon, please click the PLAY button below or visit our Soundcloud page:
+To listen to the audio of the sermon visit our Soundcloud page:

 <https://soundcloud.com/user-640599894/301218a>